Koganei, Tokyo: Climate

-Koganei has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Koganei has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Koganei is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.5 °C, and lowest in January, at around 2.6 °C.

 Demographics

-Per Japanese census data, the population of Musashino Koganei grew rapidly in the 1950s and 1960s, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Koganei grew rapidly in the 1950s and 1960s and has continued to grow at a slower rate since then.

 History

 The area of present-day Koganei was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Kitatama District in Kanagawa Prefecture.
 The village of Koganei was created on April 1, 1889 with the establishment of the modern municipalities system.
 Kitatama District was transferred to the administrative control of Tokyo Metropolis on April 1, 1893.
 Koganei was elevated to town status in 1937, and to city status in 1958.